 Decluttering is also a good way to clear the negativity from your life.
 When you get rid of old things that have piled up in your house they stop blocking positivity from freely flowing throughout your home.

-There are certain items that may require professional expertise in disposal, for example, instead of throwing your mattress in the trash, find a mattress disposal service so that it doesn’t end up in a landfill; the same goes for electronic devices and gadgets that are outdated, damaged or not working anymore.
-Before throwing away, think about how to recycle your mattress or gadgets, especially if they are still under warranty.
+There are certain items that may require professional expertise when it comes to disposal.
+For example, instead of throwing your mattress in the trash, find a mattress disposal service so that it doesn’t end up in a landfill; the same goes for electronic devices and gadgets that are outdated, damaged, or not working anymore.
+Before throwing them away, think about how to recycle your mattress or gadgets, especially if they are still under warranty.
+If you want to take these up for recycling yourself, you can easily rent a car or truck for the occasion and transport them before the moving day – that way you’ll declutter ahead of time as well.

 4. Recycle and upcycle